-If you dread those painful first steps in the morning or when standing after resting, there’s a good chance that you may have plantar fasciitis – and that our podiatrists can help.
+If you dread those painful first steps in the morning or when standing after resting, there’s a good chance that the cause of your heel pain may be plantar fasciitis – and that our podiatrists can help.

 What is plantar fasciitis?

 Take your finger and trace from the bottom of your heel, out to all five toes like a fan.
 This is your plantar fascia, a connective tissue that fans out across your arch and helps stabilise and support your foot while you walk, run and move.
-When the plantar fascia is overloaded and strained, it becomes injured, inflamed and painful.
+When the plantar fascia is overloaded and strained, it can become injured, inflamed and cause heel pain.
 This is known as plantar fasciitis.

-Plantar fasciitis can last on and off for months and years if it is not properly managed and allowed to heal.
+Plantar fasciitis and the heel pain associated with it, can last on and off for months and years if it is not properly managed and allowed to heal.
 This is because we continue to use it during each step, so it never gets a real rest – unlike when you have your arm in a cast or sling.
-We know how restrictive and limiting having a cast or moon boot is to your life and work can be, so our treatment of plantar fasciitis does not involve these measures, unless necessary like in a plantar fascial tear or rupture.
+We know how restrictive and limiting having a cast or moon boot is to your life and work can be, so our heel spur treatment of plantar fasciitis does not involve these measures, unless necessary like in a plantar fascial tear or rupture.

 What does plantar fasciitis feel like?

 - Sharp heel pain and discomfort at the bottom and inside of the heel, which may radiate up into the mid-arch region

 - A ‘stone bruise’ type pain, like you are walking on a stone or a bony heel spur